Richard Blanco

-He has been a professor, having taught at Georgetown University, American University, Central Connecticut State University, Wesleyan University, Wentworth Institute of Technology, Colby College, Carlow University, and currently at Florida International University.
-His passion is to demystify poetry teaching to all ages including grade school to nursing homes, at diverse writers workshops (e.g. Omega Institute, Maine Media Workshops), correctional institutions, and several non-profit organizations including the Writer's Center.
+He is a professor, having taught at Georgetown University, American University, Central Connecticut State University, Wesleyan University, Wentworth Institute of Technology, Colby College, Carlow University, and currently at his alma mater, Florida International University.
+His passion is to demystify poetry to all ages, including grade school to nursing homes, at diverse writers workshops (e.g. Omega Institute, Maine Media Workshops), correctional institutions, and several non-profit organizations including the Writer's Center.
 He serves as the first Education Ambassador for the Academy of American Poets.

 Biography

-Richard Blanco's mother, seven months pregnant, and the rest of the family arrived as exiles from Cuba to Madrid where he was born on February 15, 1968.
+Richard Blanco's mother, seven months pregnant, and the rest of the family arrived as exiles from Cuba to Madrid, where he was born on February 15, 1968.
 Forty-five days later, the family immigrated once more to New York City.
 Blanco was raised and educated in Miami.
-Blanco’s parents encouraged him to study engineering, believing that it could provide him a more stable future.
+Blanco's parents encouraged him to study engineering, believing that it could provide him a more stable future.
 He conceded to their wishes and graduated from Florida International University in 1991 with a degree in civil engineering.
 He started his career in Miami while writing poetry on the side.
 His first book of poetry, City of 100 Fires, explores these negotiations of cultural identity as a Cuban American immigrant.